sun-n-y/foodRecipes-/README.md

     - ?
   - navigate
     - ?
+  - redirect
+    - navigate user to different page, to be used in actions and loaders.
   - loader function - fetching data
     - useEffect runs after initial render, so page loads then data is fetched
     - in react router we have a loader function, which provides data to the route element before it renders (pre-fetching)